roboxon/Student_App/Report.md

-# Student Weekly Reporting System
+# Student Weekly Reporting System (C# Application)

 ## Overview

 The Student Weekly Reporting System is designed to help students document their learning activities throughout their training program.
 The system provides a structured way to create, manage, and submit hourly, daily, and weekly reports, while enforcing date restrictions and efficiently calculating report status.
+Implemented in C#, this application leverages client-side processing to minimize server load.

 ## Core Features